deanna-stover/coursesCNU/2020/idst270fall2020.md

 ## [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection)

-Drawing on the entire semester, you will create a media essay that incorporates tweets, readings, and links from class along with your own reflections on Digital Humanities, your own work throughout the semester, and the course as a whole.
+Drawing on the entire semester, you will create a media essay using Wakelet that incorporates tweets, readings, and links from class along with your own reflections on Digital Humanities, your own work throughout the semester, and the course as a whole.

 _____